manucohenyashar/APIPrivateInformationAnalyzer/readme.md

 ## Regular Expression file
 With this file, you can introduce more regular expressions and with that define new types of PII that the analyzer will look for.
+The following are supported out of the box: date, time, phone, phones_with_exts, link, email, ip, ipv6, price, hex color, credit card, btc address, street address, zip code, pob, ssn.
+If you need to extend this list use the Regular Expression file file as an extension point and add new regular expressions.

 Example:
 ```json